 - Immunization Records

 All new UNC students born after 1957 must complete a Certificate of Immunization against measles, mumps and rubella.
 Please note that this certification must be signed by a physician, nurse, or school authority.
 If you do not have proof of immunization, you must either obtain the required immunizations (you can do this after your arrival on campus at the Student Health Center) or sign the exemption statement at the bottom of the immunization form.
 You can also review more information about immunization requirements on the UNC Immunization Requirements webpage.

 error_outline You will not be able to register for classes until you submit this form.

 - Course Registration

 All students must receive advising before registering for classes.
-New and transfer undergraduates will do this during New Student Orientation.
+New and transfer undergraduates should contact their academic advisors.
 Graduate students should contact their department.
 Exchange students will work with their home school and CIE.
 Intensive English students will register after they arrive and have been assessed.

 To register for classes online go to Ursa.
 Undergraduates must have an Alternate “PIN” number in order to register.
 You will receive this during your advising session.
 Be sure that you have enrolled full-time.
 For undergraduate, exchange and IEP students this is 12 credit hours; for graduate students is 9 credit hours.
 For information about course requirements and for descriptions of courses, see the University of Northern Colorado Catalog.

 If you do not know which courses to register or have problems register for classes, please contact the Center for International Education so they can refer you to the appropriate office.